 Post-Graduation Teaching Opportunities

-Students who are interested in learning about the teaching certification requirements for a given state should Google "Teaching Credential [Enter State Here]" or follow these links:
+The best way to learn about the teaching certification requirements for a given state is just Googling "Teaching Credential [Enter State Here]" or follow these links:

 - Washington - http://www.k12.wa.us/certification/teacher-certificate